-Since November 2015, I have been a PhD student, working mainly in the philosophy of perception under the supervision of Matt Nudds.
+Since November 2015, I have been a PhD student at Warwick, working in the philosophy of perception under the supervision of Matt Nudds.
 Previously, I studied philosophy at the University of Turin, writing both my BA and my MA theses in the philosophy of mind, under the supervision of Alberto Voltolini.
+I have been a visiting research student at the University of Oxford (supervisor: M.G.F.
+Martin) and the University of Toronto (supervisor: Mohan Matthen).

-Among the topics I am interested in are theories of phenomenal character and representational content, illusions, perceivable properties and appearances, the relation between perception and cognition, olfactory perception.
+Among the topics I am interested in are the nature of perceptual appearances and perceivable properties, perceptual variation, illusions, the relation between perception and cognition, olfactory perception.

 CADRE Scholarship (Centre for Arts Doctoral Research Excellence, University of Warwick)